mohammadsuhail98/SimpliRealEstate/README.md

 # SimpliRealEstate
-a simple first prototype of real estate app
+a simple first prototype of A real estate app